keptn/keptn.github.io/content/docs/0.6.0/usecases/deployments-with-argo/index.md

 Depending on whether the quality gate is passed or not, this service will be promoted or aborted.
 In case it will be promoted, this service will be released to real-users.

-**Note, that the following tutorial is a first proof-of-concept for using Argo CD as deployment tool.**
+**Note:** The following tutorial is a first proof-of-concept for using Argo CD as deployment tool.

 ## Prerequisites